Teen Channel Community Learning Centres Programme – Linking Learning & Livelihoods to Address Learning Needs of Adolescents at Risk

 A study conducted by CAP & consultations with adolescents and their family members in 2003, helped identify major concerns affecting the learning needs of adolescents and youth at risk.
 Lack of easy access to higher education facilities (especially for girls), inability of the existing learning module in upper primary and high schools to provide any connectivity to their future career & livelihoods, and life skills to prepare them for future, as contributing to low high school completion rates, high drop outs, child labour, unemployment and under employment.
 While the government has been making concerted efforts to provide quality education to all children, these efforts are concentrated at the primary or at most elementary level.
 The experience shows that many marginalised families cannot do without the wages brought by these children.
 Thus, these children required an integrated and flexible learning program.
 The reasons range from economic compulsions of the family, Socio-Cultural issues and beliefs that prevent adolescents, particularly girls, from going to high school.
 Added to this is the firm belief that the existing formal education system does not help students to develop the requisite skills that would aid in their future livelihood.
 Some of the other explicitly cited reasons that emerged during the study through discussions and surveys conducted by CAP among 2500 out-of-school adolescents include physical, mental and emotional challenges faced by adolescents from urban slums particularly among first generation learners and migrants.
 Other reasons include lack of sustainable career and livelihood opportunities through the existing education system, lack of access to reinforcement opportunities to combat academic failure in formal school examinations, easy availability of temporary work opportunities often exploitative and hazardous, absence of conducive learning environment in formal schools, early marriage norms and family cycles, lack of clean and proper sanitation facilities (especially for a girl child) and inability to cope with educational pressure.

 To address this learning needs of the adolescents, CAP had designed an integrated learning program for adolescents called Teen Channel program.
 The Teen Channel program through Community Learning Centres aims at reaching out to the adolescents who opt out of school as well as potential drop-outs between the ages 14- 18 years by providing them integrated learning opportunities comprising academic support for high school completion, life skills, career exploration, work place readiness, basic computer skills and part time work.
 Based on the accelerated learning /bridge school model, the centres facilitate learning in a flexible manner at the convenience of the adolescents and the emphasis of the programme is on self- learning at one’s own pace that enables them to attend the program as well as engage in non-exploitative family supporting apprenticeship/part time jobs thereby promoting “earn while you learn” concept.
 The centres also provide for recreational facilities for the adolescents so as to channelize their energies positively.
-The centres are linked to the nearest government schools for high school (tenth grade) public exams and CAP networks with the Education department to provide free text books and public exam fee exemption for the students.

 What it means for the Teens?